 They tend to be the bigger, stronger, heavier players in the team.

 These are the players who use size and strength to get the ball and move it towards the opposition goal-line.

-They`re also the rugby positions known collectively as "the pack".
+They`re also the positions known collectively as "the pack".

-Forwards take part in "set piece" contests for the ball.
+Forwards also take part in "set piece" contests for the ball.

-One is known as a "scrum", where forwards from both teams pack together using their bulk, strength and ability towork together to get the ball.
+One is known as a "scrum", where forwards from both teams bind together using their bulk, strength and ability to work together to get the ball.

-Another is called a "line-out" where the forwards contest for possession of the ball after the ball has gone out of play over the side line.
+Another set piece is the "line-out" where the forwards contest for possession of the ball after the ball has gone out of play over the side line.

-During the the course of a game it is usually clear which team has possesion of the ball.
+During the course of a game it is usually clear which team has possession of the ball.
 You can see it being passed from hand to hand as players run with it.